-The security of all Redis Enterprise Cloud deployments is a shared responsibility.
+The security of all Redis Cloud deployments is a shared responsibility.
 Redis, the public cloud providers (Amazon Web Services [AWS], Google Cloud, and Microsoft Azure), and our customers all help ensure the security of these deployments.

 Redis responsibility

-Redis is responsible for the software that runs Redis Enterprise Cloud.
-This includes the patching and maintenance of the operating systems that Redis is deployed on as well as the patching and maintenance of Redis Enterprise Cloud.
+Redis is responsible for the software that runs Redis Cloud.
+This includes the patching and maintenance of the operating systems that Redis is deployed on as well as the patching and maintenance of Redis Cloud.

 Cloud provider responsibility

-The public cloud provider hosting your Redis Enterprise Cloud databases is responsible for the physical security of their data centers and the security of the network, storage, servers, and virtualization that form the core infrastructure of your deployment.
+The public cloud provider hosting your Redis Cloud databases is responsible for the physical security of their data centers and the security of the network, storage, servers, and virtualization that form the core infrastructure of your deployment.

 Amazon, Microsoft, and Google public clouds embrace a wide range of security best practices and compliance standards.
 Compliance information—including audits, attestations, and certifications about resources hosted—can be found on these compliance pages: